Guide to the James Iredell Sr. and James Iredell Jr. papers 1724-1890 and undated

 There are also typed copies of letters.
 These materials include twentieth-century reproductions of letters included in the Rubenstein Library’s collections, as well as letters from other archives.
 These two bodies of materials are housed in separate folders.
 The folder containing copies of letters not in Duke’s collection also contains typed lists of people and places referenced in the letters.

-The Legal Papers series encompasses deeds of sale, wills and testaments, numerous indentures, petitions, and land deeds, including one from King George III, who granted land to Samuel Johnston in 1746.
-These legal papers date from 1724 to 1855.
+Encompasses deeds of sale, wills and testaments, numerous indentures, petitions, and land deeds, including one from King George III, who granted land to Samuel Johnston in 1746.
+These papers date from 1724 to 1855.

 Miscellaneous materials include a December 16, 1807 text, signed by a number of individuals including Iredell Jr., requesting that the U.S. Congress establish a mail boat at the N.C. town of Washington, a bill of mortgage from Nathaniel Nickerson from 1805, and a list of “Scholars at the Edenton Academy” examined on 28 August 1801.